What are the National Primate Research Centers (NPRCs)?

 Rhesus macaques are the primary species used in NPRC research programs because of the biological links between their systems and those of humans.
 Research programs also include baboons, cynomolgus and pigtail macaques, marmosets and squirrel monkeys.
 Animal species are carefully matched to research studies to ensure valid scientific results that will be applicable to human health.

-Most animals at the NPRCs are socially housed in groups of 2 to 200, and NPRC behavioral management employees provide species-typical behaviors, including opportunities to forage, groom and play.
-These efforts as well as the daily health-care attention the animals receive mean their life expectancy is far greater than that of an animal living in the wild that faces predators, untreated disease and food shortages.
+Most animals at the NPRCs are socially housed in groups of 2 to 200.
+NPRC behavioral management employees provide species-typical opportunities to forage, groom and play.
+These efforts, as well as the daily healthcare attention the animals receive, mean life expectancy of NPRC animals is greater than animals that live in the wild and face predators, untreated disease, habitat loss and food shortages.

 How many monkeys are housed at NPRC facilities?